jeremyhyyu/611assignment4/README.txt

  - Name: Heyang Yu
  - BUID: U26187790

+ - Name: Nihal Poosa
+ - BUID: U77692324

 ## File Information
- - I've included the file information in the header of all java source file, so I skip this part
+ - We've included the file information in the header of all java source file, so this part is skipped

 ## Notes
- - Monsters and Heroes is a single player rpg game, player can create a team with multiple heros, explore the world, battle with monsters and level up, user can also purchase items from markets.
-All items purchased can be used by hero who bought it.

- - Design Pattern Used: I used Factory pattern in this project, it decoupling user from the concrete classes, allow users to generate instance more easily, I used this for Hero, Monster and Market creation.
+ - Legends of valor is a multi-player(hero) moba game, the goal of hero team is to reach the nexus of monster team and prevent their nexus to be accessed by monsters.

+ - Design pattern we used in this assignment:
+ 1. Factory Pattern: We implemented factory pattern and use factories to generate heroes, monsters, markets and grids.
+ 2. Strategy Pattern: As potion and spell are both "usable" so we implemented strategy pattern to encapsulate the behavior "use" and create different subclass for it, then attatch different use behavior to different items.
+ 3. Observer Pattern: In this game hero gets buffed when locating on different terrians, so we implemented observer pattern here to make hero the observer and the map(game board) to be the subject, every time hero moves to a new gird in this game, the map will notify which grid hero is on, this can decouple the hero class and the map class.
+ 4. Singleton Pattern: For grid factory, we used singleton pattern to ensure only one instance is created.

 ## Citations
- - https://chat.openai.com, I finished the Color class with the help of chatGPT.
+ - https://chat.openai.com, we finished the Color class with the help of chatGPT.

 ## How to compile and run